-(2) Fax: (202) 690-7442; or
+(833) 256-1665 or (202) 690-7442; or

-(3) E-mail: program.intake@usda.gov.
+3. email:

+Program.Intake@usda.gov

 This institution is an equal opportunity provider.

 Lunch

 Lunch should be sent with each child in a clearly marked lunch bag which will be refrigerated.
 Lunches will be heated in microwave ovens if necessary.
 We will heat up food that has already been cooked but will not prepare a lunch (i.e. Easy Mac, oatmeal).
 All families are asked to send food with nutritional value (fruit, vegetables, proteins, dairy) and to avoid other foods of low nutritional value which the child may prefer to eat first.
 Staff members gently encourage children to try developmentally appropriate servings of fruits and vegetables and offer positive reinforcement when a child does so.